 OverviewThe brain effects of marijuana use is a rapidly increasing area of neuroscience.
 This study specifically addressed changes in brain volume using MRI.
-The brain scans of marijuana users were compared to those of nonusers to determine any differences in response to the substance use.
-The results demonstrated that marijuana users had decreased orbitofrontal gyri volume bilaterally (frontal lobe), and increased functional and structural connectivity in the orbitofrontal cortex (OFC) network, a brain region rich in cannabis receptors.
-Additionally, more differences were found among marijuana users themselves, with those individuals who started using cannabis at a younger age having higher, more increased functional activity in the OFC network than those with a more recent age of onset.
+Brain scans of marijuana users were compared to those of nonusers to determine differences in response to substance use.
+Results demonstrated marijuana users had decreased orbitofrontal gyri volume bilaterally (frontal lobe) and increased functional and structural connectivity in the orbitofrontal cortex (OFC) network, a brain region rich in cannabis receptors.
+More differences can be seen among marijuana users, with individuals who started using cannabis at a younger age having higher, more increased functional activity in the OFC network.
 As this study is just the beginning of identifying brain changes following marijuana use, follow-up longitudinal studies would be necessary to determine a causal relationship between marijuana and these observed effects.